-When we say "flatten a model," we mean "generate all components in the model, preserving all user-specified indexing sets."
+When we say "flatten a model," we mean "recursively generate all components in the model," where a component can be indexed only by user-specified indexing sets (or is not indexed at all).

 12.4.4 Data structures

 The components returned are either ComponentData objects, for components not indexed by any of the provided sets, or references-to-slices, for components indexed, explicitly or implicitly, by the provided sets.
 Slices are necessary as they can encode "implicit indexing" - where a component is contained in an indexed block.
 It is natural to return references to these slices, so they may be accessed and manipulated like any other component.